 - Memorial Day

 VACATION—You will be eligible for five (5) days of vacation pay upon accumulating 2,000 hours during the preceding 52-week period.
 Your vacation pay will equal one week (40 hours) at your most recent hourly pay rate.
 Notify Medical Professionals two weeks in advance to request your vacation pay.
 Vacation benefits may not be accumulated and must be used in the year earned.

 INSURANCE BENEFITS—Medical Professionals offers a wide array of medical, dental, vision, and life insurance coverages through Anthem Blue Cross.
 All plans fully meet or exceed Affordable Care Act (ACA) standards.
 You will be able to select from Bronze, Silver, and Gold plans for you and your eligible dependents.
-For more information, click here: Benefits
+For more information: Employee Benefits Overview.

 REFERRAL BONUS PLAN—Medical Professionals offers two referral bonus plans designed to help you earn extra money.

 - Refer a Friend—Your referral must be an individual who has not applied or worked for Medical Professionals in the last six months.
 This individual must successfully complete four weeks (160 hours) and we will award you $100 as a thank you for your referral.

 - Refer a Client Company—For $100 award, your client referral must utilize the services of Medical Professionals for a period of four weeks (160 hours) or hire a full-time employee.

 We’re Here to Help—For questions about any of our benefits, email us at email@example.com

 We want to keep you safe and to provide accident-free and healthy working conditions, and to insist upon safe practices and a harassment free environment for all employees.